nnMIL: A generalizable multiple instance learning framework for computational pathology

 \heading{Uncertainty estimation}

-nnMIL provides uncertainty estimates of the slide-level prediction via a sliding-window inference scheme that decomposes uncertainty into epistemic and aleatoric components\cite{lakshminarayanan2017simple,gal2016dropout}.
-During evaluation, the full feature space is partitioned into $K$ overlapping chunks of size $H$ with a stride of $H/4$ (where $H = 256$).
-Each chunk is processed independently through the attention mechanism and classifier, producing a set of $K$ predictions $\{\hat{y}_1, \hat{y}_2, \ldots, \hat{y}_K\}$.
+nnMIL provides uncertainty estimates for slide-level prediction through a sliding-window subspace-ensemble inference scheme\cite{lakshminarayanan2017simple,gal2016dropout}.
+During evaluation, the full feature space is covered by $K$ overlapping chunks of size $H$ with a default stride of $H/4$, where $H=256$.
+Each chunk is processed independently by the attention mechanism and prediction head, producing a set of chunk-level predictions $\{\hat{y}_1, \hat{y}_2, \ldots, \hat{y}_K\}$.

+\textbf{Classification tasks.} For classification tasks, the final prediction is computed as the mean of the $K$ logits:

+The probability distribution for each chunk is obtained by applying the softmax function, $p_k = \mathrm{softmax}(\hat{y}_k)$, and the average probability distribution is: